-Forfeits do not count for the purpose of the official USQ rankings except under extreme or unusual circumstances; however, a forfeit in any game that teams have started playing will usually be included in the rankings.
+Forfeits do not count for the purpose of the official USQ rankings except under extreme or unusual circumstances.
+Starting a game with the intent of forfeiting once it has started is considered match fixing.
+However, a forfeit in any game that teams have started playing will usually be included in the rankings, except in cases of match fixing.
 Any games forfeited during a regional championship or the US Quidditch Cup will be included in the rankings.

 A team receives a forfeit for any of the following reasons:

 - Failing to appear at the scheduled start time and location of a game.

 - Not being prepared to start a game within five minutes after the scheduled start time.